 Exhibit 5.
-Actors and relations in the container supply chain12 the role of port-to-door logistics providers.
+Actors and relations in the container supply chain

+As it is shown in Exhibit 5, the organizing group is placed above the physical supply chain, but boundaries can be a bit blurred among the groups, in particular between the organizing and the physical transport group, as transport operators sometimes take on the role of port-to-door logistics providers.
 Customs brokers, belonging to the organizing group, have a very important role in the supply chain.
 The existence of customs makes the process of freight transport much more complex than the one of passenger transport.
 The goods transferred in the containers have to be checked, therefore complex paperwork is needed and it is a more time-consuming activity than for instance the passport control involved in passenger transport.
-The authorizing and the financial group have an overview of the process and a supporting role12.
+The authorizing and the financial group have an overview of the process and a supporting role.